aminzadenoori/distaster-response-project/README.md

 * Sqlalchemy
 * Sklearn

+## Project Descriptions<a name = "descriptions"></a>
+The project has three componants which are:

+1. **ETL Pipeline:** `process_data.py` file contain the script to create ETL pipline which:

+- Loads the `messages` and `categories` datasets
+- Merges the two datasets
+- Cleans the data
+- Stores it in a SQLite database

+2. **ML Pipeline:** `train_classifier.py` file contain the script to create ML pipline which:

+- Loads data from the SQLite database
+- Splits the dataset into training and test sets
+- Builds a text processing and machine learning pipeline
+- Trains and tunes a model using GridSearchCV
+- Outputs results on the test set
+- Exports the final model as a pickle file

+3. **Flask Web App:** the web app enables the user to enter a disaster message, and then view the categories of the message.

+The web app also contains some visualizations that describe the data.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.